gdbroman/broman.blog/_posts/2020/2020-09-10-raw-not-perfect.md

 Being human is rough.
 Our communication has to match that.

+Rawness allows us to connect.

 Perfection's about removing flaws but art is about opening up.

-Perfection prohibits expression.

-Rawness allows us to connect.